izzetbiophysicist/GAPO/README.md

 | `file_name`          | Name of the output file (`.csv`) to log the results of each generation.                                 |
 | `cpus`               | Number of CPU cores to use for parallelizing calculations.                                              |

+## Contributing

+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+---